Jakaria6284/Heritage-virtual-tour/README.md

 # Heritage Explorer: AI-Powered 360° Guide to Bangladesh Heritage Sites

-**Heritage Explorer** is an innovative mobile application built with **Flutter** that allows users to explore Bangladesh's rich cultural heritage through interactive 360° virtual tours and an AI-powered chatbot.
+**Heritage Explorer** is an innovative flutter web application built with **Flutter** that allows users to explore Bangladesh's rich cultural heritage through interactive 360° virtual tours and an AI-powered chatbot.
 This app provides an immersive and educational experience of Bangladesh’s heritage sites, making them accessible to anyone, anywhere in the world.

 ## Features
 - **Interactive Map**: Explore a detailed map of Bangladesh’s heritage sites.